Jonas-Petrauskas/Jonas-Petrauskas/README.md

 - 👯 I’m looking to collaborate on open source projects.

+## Previous project

+- I was responsible for implementing E2E, Integration and Unit testing for [@Elephant](https://github.com/stevo95/Elephant) project 🧪
 ### Hobbies

-- During my free time you can find me hitting streets with my Skateboard or cooking different types of food.
+- During my free time you can find me hitting streets with my Skateboard 🛹 or cooking different types of food 🍱

 ## My Languages and tools